 An Example of Public-Key-Cryptography

 Let’s pretend that Facebook is going to receive a private post from Donald Trump.
-Facebook needs to be able to ensure that when the President sends his post over the internet, no one in the middle (Like the NSA, or internet service provider) can read the message.
+Facebook needs to be able to ensure that when the President sends his post over the internet, no one in the middle (Like the NSA, or an internet service provider) can read the message.
 The entire exchange using Public Key Cryptography would go like this:

 - Donald Trump Notifies Facebook that he wants to send them a private post